glyphr-studio/Glyphr-Studio-2/README.md

 dev/readme) and I've begun thinking about UI controls, and page view rendering.
 Since we're not using any UI Frameworks, these are big items that will probably take time.

 Call this early stage of churn "V2 Alpha" - my guess is it will probably last through 2020.
+**UPDATE** Covid drastically reduced free time, so this was a longer pause than once thought.
 Bug fixes on V1 will still happen, so I don't feel particularly rushed to make progress on V2.

 ## License
- Copyright (C) 2010 - 2020 Matthew LaGrandeur, released under
+ Copyright (C) 2010 - 2022 Matthew LaGrandeur, released under
  [GPL 3.0](https://github.com/mattlag/Glyphr-Studio/blob/master/LICENSE-gpl-3.0.txt)

 ## Author